PropicSignifi/RestExplorer.apex/README.md

 # RestExplorer

-An APEX implementation of the REST Explorer
+An APEX implementation of the REST Explorer in the Salesforce Workbench

 ## Features